Trump threatens to close border with Mexico 'next week'

 "This would be so easy for Mexico to do, but they just take our money and 'talk'," he added.

+Earlier, Lopez Obrador reiterated that Mexico is in fact working to fight illegal immigration.

+"All this talk of migrant caravans and such is related to politics and the (US) election campaign -- that's why I'm not going to get into it," he told a news conference, prior to Trump's latest tweets on the closing the border.

-Mexican Foreign Minister Marcelo Ebrard quickly fired back, saying his country "does not act based on threats."
+Mexican Foreign Minister Marcelo Ebrard answered Trump's tweets with one of his own, saying his country "does not act based on threats."

 "We are a great neighbor.
-Just ask the 1.5 million US citizens who have chosen to call our country home, the largest such community outside the United States," Ebrard wrote on Twitter.
+Just ask the 1.5 million US citizens who have chosen to call our country home, the largest such community outside the United States," Ebrard said.

-Before Trump's latest tweets, Mexican President Andres Manuel Lopez Obrador reiterated that he does not want a "controversy" with the United States, and that Mexico is in fact working to fight illegal immigration.

-"All this talk of migrant caravans and such is related to politics and the (US) election campaign -- that's why I'm not going to get into it," he told a press conference.

 Lopez Obrador, an anti-establishment leftist who took office in December, has sought to cultivate a cordial relationship with Trump.